-Just as there are cost management strategies for cloud resources themselves, there are similar strategies you can use to manage and optimize your Kubernetes costs.
+Just as there are cost management and cloud finops strategies for cloud resources themselves, there are similar strategies you can use to manage and optimize your Kubernetes costs.
 In the end, you’ll see that cost management for Kubernetes utilizes many of the same methodologies, and how to apply that same thinking to your Kubernetes costs.

 This article contains an excerpt from our eBook, Cost Management Strategies for Kubernetes.
 If you like the content you see, stick around to the end where we’ll link the full eBook for you.
 It’s free - and best of all, ungated.

 Here’s the first way that cloud and Kubernetes costs are very similar: the core of it is the rise of the DevOps paradigm.
 In no way is DevOps a bad thing - in fact, it’s the reason you’re able to move so quickly and deliver innovation to customers faster than ever before.
 As part of this efficiency in software delivery, the use of Kubernetes in development and deployment is here to stay, because it simplifies the deployment, management, and scaling of applications.

 A lot of the power of Kubernetes is in being able to take a defined need and freely scale up and down resource requirements.
 That need is defined by developers, who tend to overestimate resource needs so that things don’t break.
 Intuitively, developers (along with DevOps and Operations alike) aim to maximize the core metric of application performance (which incidentally led to the rise of APM tools).
 They err on the side of keeping apps running during the peak traffic spikes, but that costs a lot of money downstream.
 Thus, cloud cost management - and Kubernetes cost management, as a byproduct - were born.